Power without compromising accuracy. In a nutshell, that’s how our tennis expert, Martina, describes the 2023 Yonex VCORE 100 tennis racket.

 For women tennis players, power typically trumps spin, and Martina says the VCORE delivers.

 Martina is also a tennis player who likes to come to the net.
 “I like to feel my point and then close it at the net,” she says.
-“This is kind of the perfect racket to do everything around the court.”
+“This is kind of the perfect racquet to do everything around the court.”

 “If you’re a consistent player who likes to rally a lot, this weight is perfect, in my opinion,” says Martina.